From Seal Bay to Cape Borda, here are some of the accessible features in Kangaroo Island’s most popular parks.

 1. Seal Bay

 A trip to KI wouldn’t be complete without a visit to Seal Bay.
 You’ll find a 450-metre boardwalk that’s fully wheelchair accessible and perfect for a self-guided tour.
+Bookings aren't required for the boardwalk tour and you can pay in person at the Seal Bay visitor information centre.

 The boardwalk meanders through limestone cliffs and dunes, and showcases the stunning coastal scenery that Seal Bay is famous for.
 Along the way you’ll stop at viewing platforms to watch Australian sea lions surfing the waves or sunning themselves on the beach.